vuongducphuong/documentation/content/applications/general/users/companies.rst

 .. image:: companies/multi_companies_menu_dashboard.png
    :align: center
-   :alt: View of the companies menu through the main dashboard in Odoo
+   :alt: View of the companies menu through the main dashboard in Leansoft

 Data such as Products, Contacts, and Equipment can be shared or set to be shown for a specific company only.
 To do so, on their forms, choose between: